mangesh2675/UM-intern/README.md

-# Student-Teacher Booking Appointment System
+# Student-Teacher Booking System

-The Student-Teacher Booking Appointment System is a web-based application designed to streamline appointment scheduling between students and teachers within an educational institution.
+The Student-Teacher Booking System is a web-based application designed to streamline appointment scheduling between students and teachers within an educational institution.

 ## Table of Contents